LhenryAxel/Boite-a-idee/README.md

 Usage

-    Log in with usernames like "Zasir" or "Axel".
+    Log in with usernames like "Zasir" or "Axel" on index.php.
     Submit ideas on submit.php.
     View and vote on ideas on ideas.php.
     Logout via logout.php.